Aziz-ur-Rehman11/Fine-Tuning-MobileNet-on-Food-101-Dataset/README.md

 # Fine-Tuning MobileNet on Food-101 Dataset

 ## Overview
 This project fine-tunes the MobileNetV2 model pretrained on ImageNet to classify images from the Food-101 dataset.
 The entire workflow is implemented in Python using TensorFlow and can be executed on Google Colab.
+(I have Uploaded Checkpoint Results (model and json(Dictionary as a reference))).

+Note: Will need to change the paths as per necessary for you running environment

 ## How to Run
 Follow these steps to run the project on Google Colab: